ComposableFi/composable/rfcs/0016-permissionless-assets-for-ibc-and-cw.md

 ### Sufficient asset

-Pays ED in in itself as defined by `Sufficiency` and [existential deposit calculations](./0010-define-calculations-of-existential-deposit.md).
+Pays ED in itself as defined by `Sufficiency` and [existential deposit calculations](./0010-define-calculations-of-existential-deposit.md).

 ### Non sufficient assets default